Senior Data Scientist · PhD · Computational Biology

 Deep learning for protein fitness prediction

 Led the winning team at the Roche & HDR Hackathon.
 Encoded protein sequences with pre-trained language models (ESM, AntiBERT) and explored CNNs to model sequence-function relationships using DMS data from Protein Gym.
-Secured a Roche AI internship as a direct result.
+Secured a Roche AI internship.

 ESMAntiBERTCNNsDMSPyTorch